nahlmb/dzikr/README.md

 ### Requirement
 Quran Tool is using static Quran data, you need to downloaded the data first, put it into assets/quran directory, register the asset path into pubspec.yaml the you'll be able to use the tool insyaallah.

-1. You can download the tool hare : [this link](https://dzikr-docs.vercel.app/zip/quran.zip)
+1. You can the data hare, the extract it : [this link](https://dzikr-docs.vercel.app/zip/quran.zip)
 2. Put quran directory on ./assets folder of your project
 3. register the asset in pubspec.yaml, as below
 ```yaml